-For 41% of Generation Z, the main barrier is that products in these categories are too expensive for their budget.
-For this reason, if they find out about a considerable discount or a special offer, they choose to buy the product even though they don't urgently need it.
+The main barrier for 41% of Generation Z is that products in these categories are too expensive for their budget.
+For this reason, if they find out about a considerable discount or a special offer, they choose to buy the product even though they don’t urgently need it.

-Aspects that contribute to the final purchase decision, after budgeting, are: high score of recommendation (29%), originality of the product (28%), quick and easy return policy (26%), flexibility of payment (24%), reputation/popularity of the brand (24%) and being recommended by influencers/celebrities they admire (18%).
+Aspects that contribute to the final purchase decision after budgeting are: high score of recommendation (29%), originality of the product (28%), quick and easy return policy (26%), the flexibility of payment (24%), reputation/popularity of the brand (24%) and being recommended by influencers/celebrities they admire (18%).

 The positive emotions triggered by using the product lead Gen Z to share the excitement with friends, increasing referrals and influencing the purchase decision of others.